TheWangLab/algatr/README.md

 <img src="man/figures/README-plot rasters-1.png" width="100%" />

-We can combine all three PCs into a single map by scaling each of the rasters in such a way that they each correspond to either R, G, or B using the `scaleRGB()` function, and subsequently map using the `plotRGB()` function.
+We can combine all three PCs into a single map by scaling each of the rasters such that they each correspond to either R, G, or B using the `scaleRGB()` function and subsequently map using the `plotRGB()` function.

 ``` r
 env <- scaleRGB(CA_env)